wariorx/aws-certified-developer-associate-notes/05_Compute_EC2.md

   4. **Reserved instances**: for applications with steady state usage that might require reserved capacity; save upto 75% compare to on-demand and pay either upfront, partial upfront, or no upfront with either a 1 year or 3 year term commitment.
 Choose between:
    * Standard Reserved Instances: up to 72% discount and best suited for ssteady-state usage
    * Convertible reserved instances: procide upto 54% discount and the capability to change the attributes of reserved instances if the exchange results in the creation of reserverd instances of equal or greater value.
-   * Scheduled reserved instances: availalbe to launch wihthin a reserved time window for predictable recurring scheduled tasks
+   * Scheduled reserved instances: available to launch wihthin a reserved time window for predictable recurring scheduled tasks
   5. **Dedicated hosts**: Physical server in an Amazon warehouse dedicated to personal use.
 This allows you to re-use software licenses that would be bound to the server hardware such as a Windows Server, or Oracle database.
 You can also use them to meet compliance requirements since the hardware is not shared with any other accounts.
 Integrated with AWS licensen manager.
     * Hourly; aka on demand
     * Reservable for up to 70% off